Skip to main content

 Program Overview

-The Doctor of Philosophy in Biomedical Data Science and Informatics program (BDSI Ph.D.) is a joint program offered by Clemson University and the MUSC, bringing together Clemson's strengths in computing, engineering, and public health and MUSC's expertise in biomedical sciences.
-The program preprares students to analyze large-scale data, such as electronic health records, biomedical texts, bio-sensor and imaging data, and omics data and perform research in prescriptive analytics.
+The Doctor of Philosophy (Ph.D.) in Biomedical Data Science and Informatics program is a joint program offered by Clemson University and MUSC, bringing together Clemson's strengths in computing, engineering, and public health and MUSC's expertise in biomedical sciences.
+The program prepares students to analyze large-scale data, such as electronic health records, biomedical texts, bio-sensor and imaging data, and omics data and perform research in prescriptive analytics.
 This interdisciplinary program is designed for full-time students with undergraduate or graduate biomedical sciences, computer science, engineering, or mathematics backgrounds who wish to make a contribution to the biomedical sciences.

 Application Timeline